 "Angry that Congress appears ready to take away autonomy granted to the city in the last several years, Mayor Vincent Gray and six Council members, including the chairman, were among 41 people arrested Monday outside the Capitol while protesting the changes."

-DC mayor arrested protesting budget restriction
+DC mayor arrested protesting budget restrictions

 http://news.yahoo.com/s/ap/20110412/ap_on_re_us/us_budget_dc_anger